Seikai-Takenawa/MineFantasia/README-en.md

 ### Play
 This button is used to immediately play the selected tracks after selecting the performance instrument and tracks.

-Please note: If you click Play without selecting any instrument or track, the MIDI Jukebox will set the relevant information to empty.
+Please note: If you click Play without selecting any instrument or track, the MIDI Playbox will set the relevant information to empty.

 ### Stop
-This button is used to immediately stop the current MIDI Jukebox playback and clear previous playback information such as the performance instrument and tracks.
+This button is used to immediately stop the current MIDI Playbox playback and clear previous playback information such as the performance instrument and tracks.
 If you do not click this button, the information will not be lost after the MIDI sequence finishes playing normally.
-After clicking this button, you need to reconfigure the MIDI Jukebox.
+After clicking this button, you need to reconfigure the MIDI Playbox.

 There are also two buttons in the upper-left corner of the interface, from top to bottom: